-Defaults The current softwa The current software image is not overwritten with the downloaded image.
+Defaults The current software image is not overwritten with the downloaded image.
 Both the software image and HTML files are downloaded.
 The new image is downloaded to the flash: file system.
 The BOOT environ ment variable is changed to point to the new software image on the flash: file system.
 Image names are c ase sensitive; the image file is provided in tar format.
-Compatibility of th ne version on the image to be downloaded is checked.
+Compatibility of th e version on the image to be downloaded is checked.
 Command Modes Privileged EXEC Command History Release Modification 12.2(25)EX This command was introduced.
 Usage Guidelines 0 1 otion removes the HTML files for the existing image if the existing image is being ed.
 Only the Cisco IOS image (without the HTML files) is downloaded.
 Using the /safe or /leave-old-sw option can cause the new image download to fail if there is insufficient flash memory.
-If leaving the software in place prevents the new image from fitting in flash memory due to space constraints, an error results. one, you can remov ive-old-sw option and did not overwrite the old image when you downloaded the new ve the old image by using the delete privileged EXEC command.
-For more he "delete" section on page 2-52.
-Note Use the /no-version-check option with care.
-This option allows an image to be downloaded without first confirming that it is not incompatible with the switch.
-Use the /overwrite option to overwrite the image on the flash device with the downloaded one.
-If you specify the command without the /overwrite option, the download algorithm verifies that the new image is not the same as the one on the switch flash device.
-If the images are the same, the download does not occur.
-If the images are different, the old image is deleted, and the new one is downloaded. a new image, enter the reload privileged EXEC command to begin using the new he /reload or /force-reload option in the archive download-sw command.
-Examples This example show the image on the sy vs how to download a new image from a TFTP server at 172.20.129.10 and overwrite witch: Switch# archive download-sw /overwrite tftp://172.20.129.10/test-image.tar This example shows how to download only the software image from a TFTP server at 172.20.129.10 to the switch: Switch# archive ( download-sw /imageonly tftp://172.20.129.10/test-image.tar This example show vs how to keep the old software version after a successful download: Switch# archive download-sw /leave-old-sw tftp://172.20.129.10/test-image.tar archive tar archive tar {/create destination-url flash:/file-url} | {/table source-url} | {/xtract source-url flash:/file-url [dir/file...]}
+If leaving the software in place prevents the new image from fitting in flash memory due to space constraints, an error results. one, you can remov ve-old-sw option and did not overwrite the old image when you downloaded the new ve the old image by using the delete privileged EXEC command.
+For more e "delete" section on page 2-51. n-check option with care.
+This option allows an image to be downloaded without first s not incompatible with the switch.
+Use the /overwrite option to overwrite the image on the flash device with the downloaded one. image is not the same as the one on the switch flash device.
+If the images a ommand without the /overwrite option, the download algorithm verifies that the new me as the one on the switch flash device.
+If the images are the same, the download he images are different, the old image is deleted, and the new one is downloaded. a new image, enter the reload privileged EXEC command to begin using the new he /reload or /force-reload option in the archive download-sw command.
+Examples This example show the image on the sy vs how to download a new image from a TFTP server at 172.20.129.10 and overwrite witch: Switch# archive download-sw /overwrite tftp://172.20.129.10/test-image.tar This example show the switch: vs how to download only the software image from a TFTP server at 172.20.129.10 to Switch# archive of download-sw /imageonly tftp://172.20.129.10/test-image.tar This example show s how to keep the old software version after a successful download: Switch# archive ( lownload-sw /leave-old-sw tftp://172.20.129.10/test-image.tar archive tar archive tar {/create destination-url flash:/file-url} | {/table source-url} | {/xtract source-url flash:/file-url [dir/file...]}